BSC-ES/autosubmit/docs/source/userguide/set_and_share_the_configuration/index.rst

 .. warning:: All users must share the same experiment autosubmit.db for this to work.
 More info at `shared-db <https://autosubmit.readthedocs.io/en/master/installation/index.html#production-environment-installation-shared-filesystem-database>`_

-Sharing an experiment configuration across filesystems is possible only by including the same `DEFAULT.CUSTOM_CONFIG` and `GIT.PROJECT_ORIGIN`, `GIT.PROJECT_BRANCH` and `GIT.PROJECT_TAG` inside the expdef.yml file.
+Sharing an experiment configuration across filesystems is possible only by including the same *Git* configuration inside the expdef_<expid>.yml

+.. note:: For more information on how to share an experiment see more at the parameters description at :ref:`Git <version_control_ref>`.